Melbourne Girls Grammar: Campuses

 Morris Hall, the Junior Years campus, incorporates learning studios, specialist art, music and science centres, an oval and sustainable gardens.

 Buildings and facilities

 The School opened its Science Futures Centre in 2005, with a ceremony attended by Sir Gustav Nossal.
 The Science Futures Centre comprises eight laboratories, three preparation rooms, three laboratory technicians' offices and withdrawal areas.
-This was renamed the Christine Briggs Building in 2007 following the retirement of former Principal, Christine Briggs.
+This was renamed the Christine Briggs Building in 2007 following the retirement of Principal, Christine Briggs.

 The most recent additions to the campus include the Artemis Centre (2017) and the St Hilda’s garden (2021).

-The Artemis Centre revolutionised the way that in which the School conceives and delivers its health, fitness and wellbeing programs.
-Dedicated features of the Centre enable the development of fitness and flexibility in Grammarians from as young as three years of age, while the pool, dance and yoga rooms, and the gym recognise the changing needs of young people by promoting wellbeing and a regimen that encourages lifelong exercise and fitness for all ages.

-Learning spaces, designed for independent study and small group collaboration, complete the environment and highlight the characteristics of a contemporary, agile and interconnected society we see in tertiary learning and in leading organisations.
-This building has most recently been complemented with gardens, at the opposing end of the campus, designed for relaxation, reflection and renewal.
-They offer a quiet sanctuary for Middle Years students to enjoy, but also serve as a reminder of sustainable practices and an appreciation of nature and the environment.

-As the School continues to extend its programs and addresses the challenges of educating girls for the future, it will continue to review, innovate, design and update its buildings and facilities.
-In 2021, in line with the School’s strategic vision, a Strategic Planning Framework was commissioned for the Anderson and Caroline Street sites from leading world renowned architectural firm ARM.
+A Strategic Planning Framework was commissioned for the Anderson and Caroline Street sites from the architectural firm ARM.

 Academics

 Melbourne Girls Grammar offers Victorian Certificate of Education (VCE) for its students at Years 11 to 12, with some students beginning their VCE studies in Year 10.